FREE pick up in Perth. Flat rate standard and express postage Australia wide. Shipping to New Zealand also available. (Excl pumps)

 The three most common reasons are:

 Pain and damage are often preventable.
-Good positioning and attachment are key - but many health professionals aren’t trained to teach these techniques effectively.
-Oral motor issues are possible, yet assessment methods are often misunderstood or overlooked, and the answer is usually to just stop breastfeeding
+Good positioning and attachment are key - but many health professionals aren’t trained to teach these techniques effectively (even midwives in the hospitals unfortunately - I have lost track of how many people say 'but this is how they showed me to do it in the hospital' and it is the reason for their issues).
+Oral motor functions issues are possible, yet assessment methods are often misunderstood or overlooked, and the answer is usually to just stop breastfeeding...

-In reality, around 90% of mothers can produce enough milk.
-What’s often labeled as “low supply” is usually due to other factors - and when true low production occurs, it can often be improved with the right support and information.
+Around 90% of mothers can produce enough milk.
+What is often labeled as “low supply” is usually due to other factors - and when true low production occurs, it can often be improved with the right support and information.

-These challenges are treatable - or at least explainable - with accurate information and compassionate guidance from an experienced professional.
+These challenges are often treatable - or at least explainable - with accurate information and compassionate guidance from an experienced professional.
+I would like to help assess your breastfeeding journey and get you back on a track (or at least explain what has happened to lead you here).

 Reasons to have a breastfeeding support appointment